aeonSolutions/AeonLabs-Ghost-Writer-GPT-3/README.md

 ![](https://github.com/aeonSolutions/AeonLabs-Ghost-Writer-GPT-3/blob/main/img/anaconda_jupyter.png)

 this is how Jupiter Nobooks looks like in a browser (i'm using brave browser)

 ![](https://github.com/aeonSolutions/AeonLabs-Ghost-Writer-GPT-3/blob/main/img/jupyter_folder.png)

 ### 5 - Open a Jupyer Notebook
+In the Tab with the jupyter notebooks files and folders click to open the "Jupyter" folder.
+Next click to open the "GPT3" folder.

-The last step is to open the jupyter notebook "OpenAI Essay Writer.ipynb".
+The last step is to open the jupyter notebook "*OpenAI Essay Writer.ipynb*".
 Double click an a new tab will open in the browser.

 The code open should look something like the one in the snapshot below.
 ![](https://github.com/aeonSolutions/AeonLabs-Ghost-Writer-GPT-3/blob/main/img/jupyter_notebooks.png)